graynorton/chat-view-summit-16/README.md

   Polymer Summit 2015, the **&lt;chat-thread-list&gt;** and
   **&lt;chat-thread-view&gt;** components are responsible for mutating the model in response to user actions.
-Two-way bindings and complex observers are used to propagate notifications of mutations between components and respond to them.
+Two-way bindings and complex observers are used to propagate notifications of mutations between components, and to react to these notifications.

 * **centralized**: All mutations occur in **&lt;chat-view&gt;**, flowing down to **&lt;chat-thread-list&gt;** and **&lt;chat-thread-view&gt;** via one-way bindings.
-Actions are conveyed upward via standard DOM events. *(This version is also on the master branch of the repository.)*
+Actions are conveyed upward via standard DOM events.

 * **redux**: In this centralized version, the model is managed in a [Redux](https://github.com/reactjs/redux) store.
 The store is bound to the